 You certainly can.
 Author Jo Pratt herself recommends a few things:

-- one of which is her personal favorite—topping her piece with a generous dollop of orange liqueur-flavored whipped cream.
+- Her personal favorite—topping her piece with a generous dollop of orange liqueur-flavored whipped cream.

 - Another of her upgrades includes adding 1 tablespoon brandy, rum, coconut, or orange liqueur to the melted chocolate and butter.